gomathishankar28/ms2_desi_wagon/README.md

 [Acknowledgement](https://github.com/gomathishankar28/ms2_desi_wagon/blob/e5e3fe0b319008adb370510d1f72549e04a39cb7/assets/images/wireframes/Acknowledgement.pdf)

-### **Surface**
+## **Surface**

 **Colors**

-The color palette chosen, symbolically references to the Indian Flag which emphasises on color orange, green, white and navy.
- This aims to establish a connect with the target Indian clientele and serve as a metaphor for Indian Grocery store, as this Wagon carries only ALL Indian stuff.
+The color palette identifies itself with the colors of the Indian flag i.e. orange, green, white and blue.
+This is in line with the name of the store which colloquially means a wagon from India.
+This aims to establish a connect with the target Indian clientele and serve as a metaphor for an Indian Grocery store, as this Wagon only carries items from India.

 **Typography**

 Two fonts were used for this project, Akaya Telivigala', cursive, and sans-serif with a sans-serif being fallback font.
 The cursive style fonts are a well-known typography choice, and are particularly popular on the web.
-Cursive writing fonts can give the website a more personal feel and approach
+Cursive writing fonts can give the website a more personal feel and approach media.

+The Hero image displays a carousel with the colors of the Indian flag as a background and the wagon icon replacing the blue wheel that represents the Ashok chakra in the flag.
+All the other images used throughout the website are relative to our service.
+All images have been resized and compressed in order to boost the UX flow.

 **Media**